IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Compatibility

-The workshop with his two major parts, has been tested on the following platforms:
+The workshop with his two major parts, has been tested on the following platforms and local installations:

 1. Platform security